brettswift/vagrant-nodeJsServer/README.md

 * `site` local module code
 * `modules` installed by librarian-puppet
 * `shell` bootstrap provisioners.
-		* capable of running a base vagrant box without puppet
+		* so you can use a clean base vagrant box that doesn't have puppet if you want